-Provisions’ art and culture research explores models for a more inclusive, equitable, and connected society.
+Provisions is committed to exploring new models for art and culture that lead to a more inclusive, equitable, and connected society.

-Provisions partners with organizations, individuals, and institutions to develop and amplify contemporary narratives across cultures, support grassroots modes of action, and provide open access to knowledge and understanding of social change in its artistic and creative dimensions.
+Provisions partners with organizations, artists, scholars, activists and students to develop and amplify new narratives and experiences across cultures utilizing grassroots modes of creative action to build knowledge of social change in its artistic and creative dimensions.
 The library, public programming, and research opportunities host artistic, intellectual, and activist endeavors that explore the educational and social promise of contemporary culture.

 Donald Russell (Executive Director, Co-Founder)